Home / Home Loans / First home buyers

 But in most cases, lenders will offer the same products to first home buyers as they would to those who already own a home.
 This is true for both future owner-occupier borrowers and prospective investors.

-Home loans generally come with numerous upfront and ongoing costs, with the most common home loan-related fees being:
+Home loans generally come with a range of upfront and ongoing costs, with the most common home loan-related fees being:

 While these are the more common fees you’ll encounter as a first home buyer, be sure to do your research on any home loan products you’re considering, to make sure you have a thorough understanding of the fees it charges.